 Microscopic zebra mussel larvae float in the water, allowing them to spread through connected water systems.
 They are also known to attach to boats, which may be a major cause of their spread to unconnected inland lakes.

 Have they been found in the Yahara lakes?

 Yes.
 Zebra mussels were discovered in fall of 2015 in Lake Mendota by an undergraduate University of Wisconsin limnology class.
 Scientists found zebra mussels aged up to three years old, which indicated the species has been established in the lake for a while.
-Fast forward to spring 2017, and zebra mussels are densely colonizing submerged rocks, logs, and other firm surfaces throughout lake.
-According to the DNR, they are also in Lake Monona, and are likely in Lake Wingra.
+Currently, zebra mussels can be found densely colonizing submerged rocks, logs, and other firm surfaces throughout lake.
+According to the DNR, they are also in Lake Monona.

 How are lakes and recreational users affected?